 Why Are Colds a Problem for People With HIV/AIDS?

 HIV, the virus that causes AIDS, kills or damages cells in the immune system, your body's defense against germs.
 That makes it tougher for you to beat back infections.
 When you get sick with a cold, you're more likely to get complications, like pneumonia.

-Which Cold Treatment Should I Use if I Have HIV/AIDS?
+Which Cold Treatment Should I Use?

-A cold normally lasts a week and goes away on its own even in people with HIV.
-However, when your immune system is weakened, you are more likely to get a complication from the cold, such as pneumonia.
-If your symptoms don't improve or you develop shortness of breath or fever, let your doctor know in case you need more aggressive treatment.
+A cold normally lasts about a week and goes away on its own, even in people with HIV.
+But if your symptoms are severe, don't improve, or you get shortness of breath or fever, let your doctor know right away, in case you need more aggressive treatment.

 Make sure you drink plenty of fluids, especially if you have fever.
 If your temperature goes above 102 F, it could be a sign that you have the flu.
 If your doctor says you've got it, they may suggest medicines that may make it go away more quickly.
 But the sooner after you get sick you take them, the better they work.

 Whether you have a cold or the flu, if your appetite is down it's important to try to eat something and drink plenty of fluids.
 Smaller meals may help until you get hungry again.
 Also, rest as much as you can and get plenty of sleep so your body has a chance to recover.